catboost/catboost/contrib/libs/zstd/CONTRIBUTING.md

 ```
 scan-build make -C contrib/largeNbDicts largeNbDicts
 ```

+### Pitfalls of static analysis
+`scan-build` is part of our regular CI suite.
+Other static analyzers are not.

+It can be useful to look at additional static analyzers once in a while (and we do), but it's not a good idea to multiply the nb of analyzers run continuously at each commit and PR.
+The reasons are :

+- Static analyzers are full of false positive.
+The signal to noise ratio is actually pretty low.
+- A good CI policy is "zero-warning tolerance".
+That means that all issues must be solved, including false positives.
+This quickly becomes a tedious workload.
+- Multiple static analyzers will feature multiple kind of false positives, sometimes applying to the same code but in different ways leading to :
+   + torteous code, trying to please multiple constraints, hurting readability and therefore maintenance.
+Sometimes, such complexity introduce other more subtle bugs, that are just out of scope of the analyzers.
+   + sometimes, these constraints are mutually exclusive : if one try to solve one, the other static analyzer will complain, they can't be both happy at the same time.
+- As if that was not enough, the list of false positives change with each version.
+It's hard enough to follow one static analyzer, but multiple ones with their own update agenda, this quickly becomes a massive velocity reducer.

+This is different from running a static analyzer once in a while, looking at the output, and __cherry picking__ a few warnings that seem helpful, either because they detected a genuine risk of bug, or because it helps expressing the code in a way which is more readable or more difficult to misuse.
+These kind of reports can be useful, and are accepted.

 ## Performance
 Performance is extremely important for zstd and we only merge pull requests whose performance